 The 23rd Southwest Wings Birding and Nature Festival in Sierra Vista is rapidly approaching.
 Registration for an all day adventure field trip closes July 24.
 Mike Foster, San Pedro River Videos, is an ardent supporter of the Friends of the San Pedro River which serves to educate people about the … Continue reading

 Thankfully this past monsoon season, 2013, was good for Cochise County.
 Overall, the flow of the San Pedro over the past 100 years is showing a significant downward trend.
 The question is: How can we protect this vital environment from disappearing like the Santa Cruz River in Tucson.
 Mike Foster, … Continue reading

 Come out to the Carr House for a presentation in the cool Huachuca Mountains and learn about our wildlife and the surrounding environment.
 June 15 – Hooray for Herps- Snakes, Lizards and more! – Tom Miscione, herpetologist, will help us learn not to fear these important members of the local … Continue reading

 Lots of critters and a bit of history in this video about the San Pedro Riparian habitat.

 Fairbank ghost town (aka Fairbank Historic Townsite) is about a 20 minute drive from Tombstone.
 It is located along the San Pedro River within the San Pedro Riparian National Conservation Area.
 Fairbank was established in 1881 as a depot for the railroad.
 The town was named for N.K.
 Fairbank, one … Continue reading

-The month of April we featured The Friends of the Huachuca Mountains, who open the Carr House seasonally for your education and enjoyment.
+The month of April features The Friends of the Huachuca Mountains, who open the Carr House seasonally for your education and enjoyment.
 Watch the Video.
-Carr House opened April 27th, 2013 and will remain open until October, 2013.
+Carr House is open and will remain open until October.
 See the event calendar for their Sunday Afternoon Programs.